 Collect the boarding certificate:

-Explore the crew quarters:
+Explore crew quarters:

 Gokukan Dramatic Theater: